 Skip to content

 The Hague is often referred to as the World Capital of International Law and the City of Peace and Justice, so it was deemed appropriate to add the city to the list of places marking IHRD annually.
-This second event in The Hague will include, inter alia, a keynote lecture by Professor Philippe Sands Q.C., a remembrance ceremony and a second generation Holocaust survivor’s testimony.
+This second event in The Hague included, inter alia, a keynote lecture by Professor Philippe Sands Q.C., a remembrance ceremony and a second generation Holocaust survivor’s testimony.